 Once you submit your materials, an agent will contact you to set up an appointment for the examination of the rebuilt vehicle.
 After the vehicle passes the examination, you will receive the new title.

-Those who then want to register the vehicle should wait 24 hours after receiving the certificate of title for the record to be updated in the DMV records.
+To register the vehicle, wait 24 hours after receiving the certificate of title for the records update in the DMV records.
 At that point, there should be no problem with registering the vehicle.

 After July 1, 2015, salvage vehicles that have an “estimated cost of repair less than 90%, but not exceeding 90% of the actual cash value will receive a certificate of title branded as rebuilt.”
 This is a permanent brand on the vehicle and will be on every subsequent title issued for the vehicle.